feimingxliu/quicksearch/README.md

 The above command will generate `test/testdata/zhwiki-20220601-abstract.json`, you can open it to see the content.

-In the end, just run all the tests by:
+In the end, just run all the tests by

 ```sh
 go test -timeout 0 ./...
 ```

-If everything works well, an `ok` wiill appear at the end of output.
+If everything works well, an `ok` will appear at the end of output.